lojak57/BaseForm/RULESFORAI.md

 1. Log in to admin dashboard
 2. View sales data and product inventory
 3. Add new products with the product wizard
-4. Configure product details and fabric options
+4. Configure product details and customization options
 5. Upload product images
 6. Edit existing products
 7. View diagnostic information